-Beginning with Fall semester 2013, all international students must purchase the university sponsored health insurance plan--UnitedHealthcare StudentResources.
+All international students are automatically enrolled in the university sponsored health insurance plan--UnitedHealthcare StudentResources.
 This is a quality health plan with a reasonable premium.
-This policy has benefits including NO deductible and benefits are paid at 100% when care is rendered at Graham Health Center.
+This policy has benefits including NO deductible and benefits are paid at 100% when care is provided at Oakland University Graham Health Center.

-NOW.
-Please print your insurance card from the UHC-SR website after you have enrolled.
+Please print your insurance card from the UHC-SR website.

 - For students arriving for their first semester in the winter or spring term, the annual cost will be pro-rated (reduced)